 Over the years, 1944’s “Baby, It’s Cold Outside” has been interpreted by more than a hundred singers.
-But now it’s being reinterpreted by listeners who are, reports CBS News correspondent Jamie Yuccas.
+But now it’s being reinterpreted by listeners who are hearing more than just an innocently flirtatious Christmas song, reports CBS News correspondent Jamie Yuccas.
 Critics say the lyrics describe a date rape scenario.

 “I ought to say, ‘No, no, no, sir’ (Mind if I move in closer?)”

 “My sister will be suspicious (Gosh your lips look delicious)”

 “Say what’s in this drink?
 (No cabs to be had out there)”

 When San Francisco radio station KOIT started playing the song as part of its Christmas music format, they were overwhelmed by listener complaints.

 “It was a mix of issues.
 People that had been sexually harassed or had been raped, or had children in the car that were offended by the lyrics,” KOIT program director Brian Figula said.

 On Monday, KOIT pulled the tune, joining other stations in Ohio and Canada.